 You can also check TritonWear's race analysis to see how the best athletes race and apply their strategies where you see fit.
 For example, let's look at the analysis of the women's 200 Freestyle in Tokyo 2020.

 How do pro swimmers use data to their advantage?

 After analyzing the metrics, we found three distinct strategies used in the race by the competitors.

 *The data shown in the table above are averages.

 1. Faster Stroke Rate, Higher Stroke Count, Shorter DPS

-The first strategy used was that of Pellegrini, Ledecky and Leah Smith, who executed shorter strokes in faster succession.
-Their strategy was to swim fast with a higher stroke count than everyone else, along with a high stroke rate.
-Their fast stroke turnovers made up for their low distance per stroke (DPS) and a below average stroke index(Stroke Index = Speed x DPS x Cycle Multipler) compared to the rest of the field.
-The key to this strategy is having the endurance to sustain the high stroke rate throughout the entire distance.
+The first strategy was used by Titmus, Yang, Ledecky and Pellegrini, who executed shorter strokes in faster succession.
+Their strategy was to swim fast with a higher Stroke Count than everyone else, along with a high Stroke Rate.
+Their fast stroke turnovers made up for their lower Distance Per Stroke, and average Stroke Index (Stroke Index = Speed x DPS x Cycle Multiplier) compared to other swimmers in their heat.
+The key to this strategy is having the endurance to sustain the high Stroke Rate throughout the distance.